By Brad Edwards, Samah Assad

 Layden said turnaround time on rape evidence collection kits take, on average, a year and a half to be tested at the lab, which could leave cases open for long periods of time.
 The total number of dedicated detectives in the sex crimes unit and following up on leads, as well as their caseloads, could also be factors.

-Inherently, Layden said, sexual assault cases are difficult to investigate and even harder to prosecute.
+Inherently, Layden said, sexual assault cases are difficult to investigate and even harder to meet the threshold of beyond reasonable doubt.
 Oftentimes there are no witnesses, and “it tends to be this person’s word against another,” she said.

 She added even in instances where there might be DNA evidence available through a rape kit, the challenges lay in how to prove or disprove consent.

 “Because oftentimes, you are dealing with two people who knew one another,” Layden said.
 “There isn’t substantial physical evidence that might show force.”